 Remember, antioxidants protect us against free radicals (and for the acne educated, you know that free radicals = inflammation.
 Inflammation is a key step in the process of acne.
 Take out the inflammation, and you stop the cycle.
 Antioxidants can stop the cycle!)

-4) Finally, my last line of defense will be to chill!
+4) Finally, my last line of defence will be to chill!

 When it comes to my skin, the worse thing I can do for it is to stress out!
 So to keep my complexion clear this spring and summer, I’ll be unsubscribing from FOMO, counting my blessings, playing in the dirt (I can’t wait to get gardening again!), staying hydrated, prioritizing sleep over another chapter in the book I’m reading or another episode on Netflix, refuelling under the stars, taking deep, restorative breathes of country air, and finding comfort in knowing I’ve got a routine to keep my skin nourished, protected, and glowing.